cornell-brg/lizard/README.md

 # The Lizard Core :lizard:

-The Lizard Core was designed by Jacob Glueck and Aaron Wisner during the Fall 2018 and Spring 2019 semesters as a Master's of Engineering project at Cornell University.
+The Lizard Core was designed by Jacob Glueck and Aaron Wisner during the Fall 2018 and Spring 2019 semesters as a Master's of Engineering project in the [Batten Research Group](http://www.csl.cornell.edu/~cbatten/) at Cornell University.
-The Lizard Core is synthesizable, out-of-order, RISC-V RV64IM core written in PyMTL.
+The Lizard Core is a modular, synthesizable, out-of-order, RISC-V RV64IM core written in PyMTL.
 It can meet timing at 350 MHz in a 45 nm standard cell-based design flow.

 ![alt text](images/lizard-pipeline-diagram.png "Lizard Pipeline")